CaptainCodeman/rdx/docs/background.md

 #### todos/actionCreators.ts

-We want to create actions consistently and ensure they are the correct type, so anytime we want to create on we use a function.
+We want to create actions consistently and ensure they are the correct type, so anytime we want to create one we use a factory function.

 ```ts
 import { ADD_TODO, AddTodoAction } from './actions'